Linley Black

 Using your tax allowances

 The majority of allowances work on an annual basis.
-That means if you don’t use an allowance before tax year-end – 5 April – you lose it.
+That means if you don’t use an allowance before tax year-end – 5 April 2025 – you’ll lose it.

 Two notable exceptions are pensions and the IHT gifting allowance.
 Carry-forward rules enable you to use any unused pension allowances from the past three years, while any unused IHT gifting allowance from the previous year can be used.
-This means a couple gifting for the first time could legally gift £12,000 tax free to their family – since they can both gift two years’ worth of allowances.
+This means a couple gifting for the first time could legally gift £12,000 tax free to their family – since they can both gift two years’ worth of allowances provided they use the current year’s allowance first.

 Staying tax-savvy throughout the year